bernardonacif/bernardonacif/README.md

 During this period, I self-taughtly acquired expertise in Python (Django), JavaScript (Node.js), databases, DevOps (Docker, Jenkins, Kubernetes), and server management (Linux and Windows).

-Currently, besides constantly seeking to enhance the technologies I master, I am dedicating myself to learning .NET #C, Java, cloud services like AWS and Azure, and developing optimized solutions that don't consume resources and processing time.
+Currently, besides constantly seeking to enhance the technologies I master, I am dedicating myself to learning .NET C#, Java, cloud services like AWS and Azure, and developing optimized solutions that don't consume resources and processing time.

 Presently, I work as a Software Engineer in the financial sector, where I apply my expertise in developing solutions aimed at performance optimization, error correction, continuous improvements, and meticulous monitoring of performance indicators.